Part 4 of a 6 part eries: Click here for part 3 or here to go to the start

 Acts 17:10-12 (NET)

-11. These Jews were more open-minded than those in Thessalonica, for they eagerly received the message, examining the scriptures carefully every day to see if these things were so.
+10. The brothers sent Paul and Silas off to Berea at once, during the night.
+When they arrived, they went to the Jewish synagogue.11.
+These Jews were more open-minded than those in Thessalonica, for they eagerly received the message, examining the scriptures carefully every day to see if these things were so.12.
+Therefore many of them believed, along with quite a few prominent Greek women and men.

-One thing that I find interesting here is that the Jews in Berea are compared with those in Thessalonica.
-Berea is literally just down the road from Thessalonica, Macedonia, which is part of modern day Greece.
+find interesting here is that the Jews in Berea are compared with those in

 Another interesting thing to come out of the Thessalonian experience was that Paul and company preached in the synagogue yet there were many prominent Greek men and women that got converted.
 (Ac 17:4).
 These Greeks were most likely proselytes converted to Judaism since the Jews accounted for about 20% of Thessalonica at the time of Paul’s visit.
 However, the result of the Greek converts to Christ made the Jews jealous.
 A characteristic of Paul’s ministry was that wherever he went he preached to the Jews first then the Gentiles.
 This is an interesting point that Paul raised with the Romans: